The biggest shifts in my life happened after leaving my comfort zone.

 It is often recommended to leave the comfort zone if you want big changes in your life.

 However, going out of the comfort zone is NOT EASY at all, it sometimes lead to a path that is full of resistance and pain.

 The question to ask before we decide to go out of a comfort zone is – will the outcome be worth the pain on the way.

 When we want to achieve things that are outside of our comfort zone, we know we might have to sacrifice on the way – and we take it into consideration.

 If you have big dreams you are passionate about – you have to accept also the hideous, hard work that accompanies it.

 Now comes a Dilemma:

-The dilemma is to know when it is something that we are willing to consequence and when it is futile.
+The dilemma is to know when are we willing to suffer the consequence and when it is futile.

 I am not hurry to say NO to ideas like that because I want to push myself to bigger and greater things, but if peace is the cost – it is not worth it.

-If an idea makes me cringe or scared or even disgusted – I first check to see if it is only a reflex against something that I can work on; Or is it an intuition that tells me to trust my guts and not do it.
+If an idea makes me cringe or scared or even disgusted – I first check if it is a fear-reflex and I can actually work on it; Or is it an intuition that tells me "Trust your guts, Don't do it!"